Donate Join Us

 • Get any travel history (if there was travel any contact with animals, mosquito, ticks, fresh water).

-Based on the answers at the above assessments, the doctor will perform various diagnostics tests to confirm the diagnosis and find the cause of encephalitis.
-They will also try to eliminate other illnesses with similar symptoms such as: bacterial meningitis, strokes, brain tumours, and encephalopathy of various causes.
+Based on the information from the above assessments, the doctor will perform various diagnostic tests to confirm the diagnosis and find the cause of encephalitis.
+They will also try to eliminate other illnesses with similar symptoms such as: bacterial meningitis, strokes, brain tumours, and other causes of brain damage.

 Cerebrospinal fluid (CSF) analysis

 This is the vital test to establish a diagnosis of encephalitis.
 The CSF is produced within the brain and flows out at the base of the brain to surround and cushion the brain and spinal cord.
-Cerebrospinal fluid is collected from the patients via a lumbar puncture (LP) (spinal tap).
-All patients suspected of encephalitis should have a lumbar puncture as soon as possible unless there is a clear contraindication.
+Cerebrospinal fluid is collected from patients via a lumbar puncture (spinal tap).
+All patients suspected of encephalitis should have a lumbar puncture as soon as possible unless there is a clear reason preventing it from taking place.

-The procedure involves passing a needle, under local anaesthetic, between two of the backbones at the base of the spine.
+A lumbar puncture involves passing a needle, under local anaesthetic, between two of the backbones at the base of the spine to access the fluid that bathes the spinal cord.
+Lumbar punctures are common procedures in hospital, but there are some risks.
 Approximately 10% of adult patients suffer a headache after this procedure.
 This headache is typically mild and worse upon being upright and better lying flat.
 It usually improves with simple painkillers and good hydration.
 Some doctors advocate caffeine, from tea or coffee.
+Much more rarely, a lumbar puncture can cause nerve damage, long term back pain, bleeding and infection.

 Various laboratory tests are performed on CSF.
 Some tests give results within hours whereas others can take days.
 Immediate tests performed on CSF include analysis under the microscope to assess the number and type of white blood cells present.
-A raised number of white blood cells in CSF is indicative of inflammation within the brain, spinal cord or lining of the brain (meninges).
-Other parameters including the opening pressure of CSF, its appearance, CSF protein content and ratio of CSF to blood glucose level can also be helpful in distinguishing between different types of brain infections.
+A raised number of white blood cells in CSF can indicate inflammation within the brain, spinal cord or lining of the brain (meninges).
+Other parameters including the opening pressure of CSF, its appearance, CSF protein content and ratio of CSF to blood glucose level can also be helpful in distinguishing between different types of brain infection or conditions that might have similar symptoms to encephalitis.

 Other CSF tests are more complicated and include

-• Conventional microbiological tests to detect viruses or bacteria such as polymerase chain reaction – PCR or high-throughput sequencing (HTS) of CSF.
+• Conventional microbiological tests to detect viruses or bacteria such as polymerase chain reaction (PCR) or high-throughput sequencing (HTS) of CSF.
+These are much quicker than trying to culture (grow) the pathogen

 • Metagenomic next generation sequencing (mNGS) (not available as a routine test) aimed at identifying a broad range of pathogens in a single test.